 As a result, you’re at the mercy of whatever is available: whether or not it’s the right fit, size or if it’s just plain ole junk.
 Avoiding new purchases on the road minimizes waste, stress and costs.

-Water-damaged electronics, wet clothes that all need re-washed, soggy books – you get it.
+Water-damaged electronics, wet clothes that all need re-washed, soggy books – getting caught unprepared in a storm is not a pretty picture.

 Carry a water-proof pack cover for all of your bags.
 When I travel, I take a big pack and a day-pack, and have covers for both of them.